waikato-llm/llm-dataset-converter/plugins/llama2-to-pairs.md

 # llama2-to-pairs

 * domain(s): pairs, pretrain
-* accepts: ldc.pretrain.PretrainData
+* accepts: ldc.api.pretrain.PretrainData
-* generates: ldc.supervised.pairs.PairData
+* generates: ldc.api.supervised.pairs.PairData

 Converts llama2 pretrain records to prompts/response ones.
 The 'instruction' (ie prompt) is extracted from [INST]...[/INST] and the 'output' (ie response) is the string that follows the [/INST].
 Splits on <s> to generate multiple prompt/response records.